OneWildHoney joins chamber, sells array of natural products

-Col. Jay Jones said he has kept bees for at least 20 years.
+Jay Jones, a retired colonel with the U.S. Army, said he has kept bees for at least 20 years.
 Jay and Denisse Jones started OneWildHoney after moving back to Beech Grove three years ago and purchasing a 100-acre farm off of Honeybee Lane, just several miles from where Jay Jones said he grew up in McLean County.

 OneWildHoney creates an array of products, including two types of honey, a yarrow plantain salve and its elderberry cough syrup.